QodotPlugin/qodotplugin.github.io/docs/entities/index.md

 layout: default
 title: Entities
 nav_order: 7
+has_children: true
 ---

 # Entities
 Entities tie Godot functionality to 3D positions and marked brushes in your map file.

+This page is a WIP, currently in the process of being broken into succinct subpages.

 1. TOC
 {:toc}